Advice for Visitors to Canada

 a temporary resident visa document before travelling to Canada.
 However,

 even though this document is not needed, Italians visiting Canada must

 still carry a valid passport and have an Electronic Travel Authorization (eTA) if arriving by plane (an eTA is not necessary if arriving by land or sea).

 It should be noted that a visa exemption does not guarantee automatic

-eligibility.
-Requirements must still be met and an immigration officer’s
+eligibility for entry.
+Certain requirements must still be met and an immigration officer’s

 enquiries must be satisfied before entry to Canada is granted.
 Aside from